iterative/dvc.org/content/docs/studio/user-guide/model-registry/use-models.md

 # Use models

-Whether you need to download your models to use them, or you're looking to set up some automation in CI/CD to deploy them, Iterative Studio provides these capabilities.
+Whether you need to download your models to use them, or you're looking to set up some automation in CI/CD to deploy them, DVC Studio provides these capabilities.

 ## Download models